rickdevera/tenable_immersion_day_labs/LabExercise-01.md

 - I can access the bastion host (jumpbox) remotely to access Tenable and AWS.
 - I can log into Tenable.io and navigate around the Tenable.cs dashboard
 - I can create a Tenable.cs project(s)
-- I can assign new policies to a project.
-- I can assign other policies to a project.
+- I can identify policies assigned #to a project.

 ### Prerequisites